AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/extension-points/index.md

 This section describes how to use existing extension points in any Adobe Developer App Builder application that customizes Adobe Commerce Admin.

+The [Adobe Commerce Samples repository](https://github.com/adobe/adobe-commerce-samples/tree/main/admin-ui-sdk/menu/custom-menu) contains samples for different extension points of the Adobe Commerce Admin UI SDK.
+Use these samples to gain insight on how the Admin SDK injects menus and pages into the Admin.

 ## Shared contexts

 The `sharedContext` constant contains a set of selected IDs, the Commerce base URL, and an IMS token, as shown below.
 It is available only when a mass action is selected in the Commerce Admin.